Tomshiii/ahk_wiki/Latest/Classes/Editors/Premiere_RightClick.md

 >  - ##### It *should* work on v23.1+ but development on those versions is not active

 > ⚠️ This script will **_not_** function correctly if multiple sequences are open.
 Unfortunately, attempting to highlight the timeline while it's already active will cycle through sequences. ⚠️

+> ⚠️ This script is very particular about where it's placed within other scripts.
+Other mouse scripts can interfere with it causing issues.
+Take note of where I have placed it within `My Scripts.ahk` for reference ⚠️
 ***

 > ❗*This script also requires you to:* ❗